zer0def/nginxinc-kubernetes-ingress/docs-web/installation/installation-with-manifests.md

     $ kubectl apply -f common/nginx-config.yaml
     ```

+1. Create an IngressClass resource (for Kubernetes >= 1.18):
+    ```
+    $ kubectl apply -f common/ingress-class.yaml
+    ```
+    If you would like to set the Ingress Controller as the default one, uncomment the annotation `ingressclass.kubernetes.io/is-default-class`.
+With this annotation set to true all the new Ingresses without an ingressClassName field specified will be assigned this IngressClass.

+    **Note**: The Ingress Controller will fail to start without an IngressClass resource.

 ### Create Custom Resources

 **Note**: If you're using Kubernetes 1.14, make sure to add `--validate=false` to the `kubectl apply` commands below.
 Otherwise, you will get an error validating data: